abdulwaheed76/practices/README.md

 ## Code reviews

 #### General
-1. Use of any library or framework without written approval in non-PR-1 PRs.
+1. Use of any library or framework without written approval in non-PR-1 PRs or which is not in the approved list mentioned here.
 Managers should also create and publish a list off approved libs, framework for PR-2/3.
-1. Use of any library or framework or tool that creates/writes code for you.
+1. Use of any (unapproved in writing) library or framework or tool that creates/writes code for you.
 For example, but not limited to, create-react-app from create-react-app.dev website
 1. Repeating a mistake (small or large) that was previously corrected by a lead/manager/reviewer (penalty is half of default penalty in this case)
 1. Not being able to create a stable PR at least one and half hour before end of signoff time.
 1. Not reviewing a PR (of someone else) within 2 hours of being informed.
 1. Providing a PR title that is not the ticket name nor self explanatory.

 #### General coding
 1. Giving unclear variable/ function/ class names.
-E.g `maxSize` does not tells what it is and unit.
+E.g `maxSize` does not tells what it is and unit of measure.
 Instead it can be `maxUploadFileSizeInMB` or `upload.maxFileSizeInMB`.
 In short, when a person sees the name, he should exactly know what it is.
 1. Not following the file, variable, function or class naming conventions stated in this doc e.g but not limited to having controller abreviation in controller files and functions.
 1. Not following directory structure stated in this doc.
 E.g but not limited to controller, dao, service directories
 1. Using console logs without a logger library or logger function.
 1. Using strings or numbers that cannot be referred from configs, constants or cannot be auto completed while coding via Intellij Idea IDE. (exceptions of course are config files, constants, typescript types etc that actually provide the feature to be referred by other consumers)
 1. Keeping unused code in middle of file.
+Put them at bottom of file.

 #### Configs
-1. Not using database name, user name, password same as project name (with or without hyphens)
+1. Not using database name, user name, password same as project name (without hyphens). e.g `some-name-bk` can be `somename`
 1. Using ports other than x321 port numbers where x can be from 1-9
 1. Commiting your own configs that work for you but no need for other developers.
 E.g putting your own different database name or username and committing, pushing it.
-1. Configs like eslint, babel, package.json scripts etc: Change of configs should not be done directly but via change in tpl projects or modules (whatever had been made and used for the project).
+1. Changing configs like eslint, babel, package.json scripts etc: Change of configs should not be done directly but via change in tpl projects or modules (whatever had been made and used for the project).

 #### Linux compatibility
 1. Creating PR that is missing code for or is incompatible or is not tested on ubuntu LTS operating system.
+1. Not testing with nginx/apache with hosts file based local domain.

 #### Personal info
 1. Putting real names of anyone (instead of `user, user1, user2` in any part of code, image or any kind of asset/document or communication medium in any form.
 1. Putting any kind of personal info that is not official.
 For example, but not limited to, personal email or phone in any part of code, image or any kind of asset/document or communication medium in any form.

 #### All languages
 1. Creating PR with console errors in browser, network tab errors in browser, application tab in browser or commandline erros of any kind.
+Or PWA service, application, cache errors.
-1. Creating PR without minimum test coverage in each category (stated in this document)
+1. Creating PR without minimum test coverage in each category (stated in this document).
+Test coverage should be provided by manager in project readme file or via email.
 1. Creating a PR where app does not starts or tests do not run or run with errors.

 #### Javascript, Typescript